Pixplicity/beginners-workshop/lesson1/README.md

 ```

 #### The project build.gradle file

-The **build.gradle** file in the helloworld directory is very simple.
+The `build.gradle` file in the “helloworld” directory is very simple.

 ```
 apply plugin: 'com.android.application'